mre/hyperjson/README.md

 ![Build Status](https://github.com/mre/hyperjson/workflows/CI/badge.svg)

 A hyper-fast, safe Python module to read and write JSON data.
 Works as a drop-in replacement for Python's built-in [json](https://docs.python.org/3/library/json.html) module.
 This is alpha software and there will be bugs, so maybe don't deploy to production _just_ yet. :wink:

+## :warning: NOTE

+This project is not actively maintained. [orjson](https://github.com/ijl/orjson) is likely the better alternative.

 ## Installation